-- 42. Following the disappearance of two Israeli citizens into Gaza, Israeli Ministry of Defense in August introduced a ban on entry of Israeli Arabs and East Jerusalem ID holders into Gaza, affecting thousands of people and hundreds of aid workers among them.
-In light of the overall deterioration of Gaza permit processing for international organizations' personnel in general, and increasing difficulties that our Gaza based staff face in obtaining permits to exit Gaza in particular, this most recent ban is restricting the operations of international organizations.
-Entry of Jewish Israelis into the Strip has been forbidden for nearly a decade. - 43.
-For the first time since 2012, the list of dual use items for Gaza has been revisited twice this year.
-While some of the prohibited items, including water pumps, and certain elements and tools for blood analysis9 were delisted, others such as wood of specific dimensions and items related to electricity supply were added.
+42. Following the disappearance of two Israeli citizens into Gaza, Israeli Ministry of Defense in August introduced a ban on entry of Israeli Arabs and East Jerusalem ID holders into Gaza, affecting thousands of people and hundreds of aid workers among them.
+In light of the overall deterioration of Gaza permit processing for international organizations' personnel in general, and increasing difficulties that our Gaza based staff face in obtaining permits to exit Gaza in particular, this most recent ban is restricting the operations of international organizations and thereby hindering their ability to provide relief to the most vulnerable populations.
+Entry of Jewish Israelis into the Strip has been forbidden for nearly a decade.

+43. For the first time since 2012, the list of dual use items for Gaza has been revisited twice this year.
+While some of the prohibited items, including water pumps, and certain elements and tools for blood analysis® were delisted, others such as wood of specific dimensions and items related to electricity supply were added.
 The composition of the list, non-transparent manner in which items are added and their broad nature of the descriptions provided remains problematic.
-The import of essential material, particularly equipment for medical and civil defense purposes or electrical supplies remains cumbersome and inefficient as a result.
+The import of essential material, particularly equipment for medical and civil defense purposes or electrical supplies remains curbersome and inefficient as a result.
 The addition of items to the dual-use list delays the recovery/reconstruction effort in Gaza, thus increasing frustration and security risks while the additions will further erode basic service provision.
-Removing aggregate and bar, medical equipment, alternative electrical supply equipment and civil defence search and rescue equipment should be removed without delay from the dual list.10
+Removing aggregate and bar, medical equipment, alternative electrical supply equipment and civil defence search and rescue equipment should be removed without delay from the dual list.